 - What terms are they likely to use when they first notice the problem?

-- What sources—online or off – will they go to for reliable input?
+- What sources—online or offline—will they go to for reliable input?

 - What misunderstandings are they likely to have on the subject?

-And that’s exactly what people in the Consideration phase are doing.
+Once you have the weird, specialized word "cold," you can drill deeper.
+And that’s exactly what people in the consideration phase are doing.

-They’re also establishing buying criteria, ways of knowing what kind of outcomes they should expect and what features they need.
+They’re also establishing buying criteria, ways of knowing what kind of outcomes they should expect, and what features they need in a solution.
 If you’re buying a certain category of goods or services for the first time, this information is absolutely essential.

-Smart marketers can help prospects go straight from Awareness to Consideration without ever leaving their own website.
-They do it with helpful, informative inbound marketing content that guides the user through the buyers journey steps seamlessly.
+Smart marketers can help prospects go straight from awareness to consideration without ever leaving their own website.
+They do it with helpful, informative inbound marketing content that guides the user through the buyer's journey stages seamlessly.

-- What solutions are prospective buyers likely to gravitate to first?
+- What solutions are prospective buyers likely to gravitate towards first?

 - What are the major advantages or benefits compelling to buyers?